 Salivary glands are anatomical structures located in close vicinity to the oral cavity.
 They secrete saliva into the mouth to help with protection, lubrication, and digestion.
 There are three major salivary glands:

 In addition to the major ones, there are also some minor salivary glands.
-Watch the following video and read the article to learn about all of them.
+Check out the following learning materials to learn about all of them.

 There are several arteries supplying the head with oxygenated blood.
 The most important ones for head anatomy branch from the external carotid arteries.
 These include the: superior thyroid (mostly supplies the neck), ascending pharyngeal, lingual, facial, occipital, posterior auricular, and maxillary arteries.